fartbagxp/jump-host/README.md

 * IP geofencing via security groups / firewall

-    The first line of defense in a public available server is usually the networking.
+    The first line of defense in a public available server is usually the firewall.
 This may or may not be possible for every team.
     In AWS, modifying the [VPC's network access control list (ACL)](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_ACLs.html) would be one approach to doing something like this.
-However, bad actors may be able to simply VPN into a country of their choice to get around this restriction.
+However, bad actors may simply VPN into a country of their choice to get around this restriction.

-* Add [fail2Ban](https://github.com/fail2ban/fail2ban) as part of server installation.
+* Add [Fail2Ban](https://github.com/fail2ban/fail2ban) as part of server installation.

     This automatics the process of banning IPs with too many failed login attempts.

 * Continuous logging and monitoring of failed logs

     A large part of security requires vigilance on knowing what is out there.
 We never know when we'll get another [Meltdown](https://meltdownattack.com/) or [Spectre](https://meltdownattack.com/) on our servers, but we can monitor logs for it, and do geolocation lookups on suspicious activities.

 ## Questions I would have on this design